-In addition to all of the high-quality computer science schools in New Jersey, the state is also home to 66 recognized institutions of higher learning–ranging in size from the 1,800-student Georgian Court University in Lakewood Township to Rutgers University, which serves more than 65,000 undergraduate and graduate students.
+In addition to its high-quality computer science schools, New Jersey is also home to 66 recognized institutions of higher learning.
+These schools range in size from the 1,800-student Georgian Court University in Lakewood Township to Rutgers University, which serves more than 65,000 undergraduate and graduate students.

 Computer Science Careers in New Jersey

-Upon completion of an online computer science degree in New Jersey, students can find employment opportunities in several industries.
-While software developers, software engineers, and web developers constitute some of the most common job titles in this space, graduates often go on to become application developers, business process consultants, and information technology managers.
+Upon completion of an online computer science degree in New Jersey, students qualify for employment opportunities across several industries.
+Software developers, software engineers, and web developers constitute some of the most common job titles in the computer science industry, but graduates often go on to become application developers, business process consultants, and information technology managers.

 Computer Science Employers in New Jersey

-- IBM: This well-known global company remains one of the top technology employers in New Jersey by manufacturing both hardware and software and by providing consulting services and valuable research to the tech industry.
+- IBM: This well-known global company represents one of the top technology employers in New Jersey.
+It manufactures both hardware and software, providing consulting services and valuable research to the tech industry.

-- Wipro Technologies: As a multinational information technology, business process solutions company, and consulting company, Wipro provides services like cloud computing, analytics, cognitive computing, robotics, and hyper-automation.
-It helps clients attain success in the modern digital world, and its New Jersey offices are in New Brunswick.
+- Wipro Technologies: This multinational company tackles information technology, business process solutions, and consulting, providing services like cloud computing, analytics, cognitive computing, robotics, and hyper-automation.
+Wipro helps clients succeed in the modern digital world, and has New Jersey offices in New Brunswick.

 - HCL Technologies: This Fortune 500 company provides digital, cloud, cybersecurity, automation, infrastructure management, and analytics solutions to customers across the globe.
-The company is known for its positive internal culture in which employees innovate and thrive.
+HCL Technologies boasts a positive internal culture where employees innovate and thrive.